creachadair/ffs/README.md

 An work-in-progress experimental storage-agnostic filesystem representation.

+This project began as a way of sharing state for a transportable agent system I started building as a hobby project between undergrad and grad school.
+I lost interest in that, but found the idea behind the storage was still worth having.
+The original was built in a combination of Python and C and used a custom binary format; this re-implementation in Go uses Protocol Buffers and eliminates the need for FFI.

 ## Summary

 A file in FFS is represented as a Merkle tree encoded in a [content-addressable